RallyHereInteractive/unreal-plugins/Documentation/md/Catalog.md

 * `VendorId` The VendorID that failed

 #### Returns
-Whether the vendor was awaited and the request should be completed
+Whether the vendor was awaited and the request should be failed

 #### `public TArray< int32 > `[`GetAllKnownVendorIds`](#structFRH__VendorRequestState_1ab1bb3e584f61c7cbe90dd387516fdbad)`() const` <a id="structFRH__VendorRequestState_1ab1bb3e584f61c7cbe90dd387516fdbad"></a>